SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2.md

 **[The CSS Bouncing Balls pen]((https://codepen.io/sumisastri/full/zYNmWoy)** adds CSS styling and animation.
 You can copy this pen and change the shape of the coloured balls and the animation and make this project your own.

 **[The JavaScript traffic lights pen](https://codepen.io/sumisastri/full/zyzPZm)** demos the power of JavaScript and the magic it works with a click of a button!

-_In Learn to code Part 3 - have fun learning to code HTML, CSS & JavaScript_